psanders/fonoster/README.md

 ```
 mvn docker:start -Pit
 cd webui
+mvn install
 mvn jetty:run
 ```

-You can now make changes in webui and see those changes at http://localhost:8080
+You can now make changes in webui and see those changes at http://localhost:8181

 All of the containers are loosely couple.
 They connect to each other via exposed services.
 The following environment variables can be use to replace the defaults (at /etc/fonoster.conf):